iogbole/israelo/draft/2021-01-02-k8s-zero-trust-security.md

 permalink: /draft/zero.html
 ---

-Zero trust security is an IT security model that requires strict identity verification for every person and device trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
-There is no single specific technology associated with a zero trust architecture; it is a holistic cyber security approach that combines multiple different principles and technologies.
+Zero trust security is an information technology security model that requires ascetic verification for everyone and everything trying to access resources on a private network, regardless of whether they are sitting within or outside of the network perimeter.
+There is no single specific technology associated with a zero trust architecture; it is a holistic cyber security methodology that combines various  principles and technology tenets.

-Traditional IT network security is based on the castle-and-moat concept.
-In castle-and-moat security, it is difficult to obtain access from outside the network, but by default, everyone inside the network is trusted.
-The problem with this approach is that once an attacker gains access to the network, they can freely control all content inside
+Traditional network security is based on the military inspired castle-and-moat design.
+In a castle-and-moat security model, it is difficult to obtain access from outside the network, but by default, everyone inside the network is trusted.
+The problem with this approach is that once an attacker gains access to the network, they can freely control all content inside.

 This vulnerability in castle-and-moat security systems is exacerbated by the emergence of micro-services and cloud-native technologies.
 Organisations no longer have their applications and data in just one place - behind a dedicated firewall.
 Cloud-native makes it more difficult to have a single security control for an entire network.